Gruntfuggly/mermaid-export/README.md

 # Mermaid Export

 Adds a command *Mermaid Export: Export* which calls `mermaid.cli` to convert a Mermaid diagram source file to an image file.
+The command is available from the standard command prompt (Press **F1** or **ctrl+shift+P**, and type *mermaid*).

+The image file will be generated alongside the source file, replacing the extension with the extension for the selected output type, with `.png` being the default.

-The source file should just contain mermaid code.
+The source file should just contain mermaid code and should be saved before exporting.

 Todo: